The Main Prague Train Station

 Ground Floor (Lower Concourse – park/street exit)

 If you took the travelator then you have arrived at the far north side of the station.
-On your right are the Raiffeisen Bank with external ATM, Relay newsagent (0530-2200), mini market (0600-2200) and the Potrefena Husa restaurant/bar (0900-2200).
-Shops on your left include a Schlecker drugstore (like a UK Boots), a Fokus optician, a Vodafone shop and a florist.
+On your right is the Relay newsagent (0530-2200), mini market (0600-2200) and the Potrefena Husa restaurant/bar (0900-2200).
+Shops on your left include a Schlecker drugstore (like a UK Boots), a Fokus optician, a Costa Coffee and a Subway sandwich shop.
+At the far end is another exchange place and a chemist.
 Opposite the Schlecker is the “in-karta” point (mostly only for Czechs, the rear machine has the credit/debit card point).
 Next to it is an interesting machine where you can enter the details of your train and see the carriage configuration.
-Opposite the Vodafone shop is a screen display in English/Czech/German which connects to the IDOS train timetable system.
+This connects to the IDOS train timetable system.
 You must be able to enter the name of both the departure and arrival stations to get a valid result.
 Next to the IDOS display is a larger display showing the current timetable for the next hour or so.
 You can scroll down the display to see details if you know the train departure time.
 In the centre of the main concourse are a few fashion shops and a bookshop.
 Metro ticket machines and fixed phones are located close to the entry/exits of the metro station.
+If you are looking for an ATM go to the next section below.

 If you are buying a 3-Day travel pass then when you enter the concourse go over to the far left.
-If you do not have cash then the DPP ticket booth accepts credit cards.
+If you do not have cash then the DPP ticket machines and office both accept credit cards.
 If you do have cash and there’s a queue, go further over to the left in the direction of the escalators and you’ll see the “Tourist Point” which sells the 3-Day pass but only for cash.
 More details on the 3-Day Travel Pass page and note that I can also send you passes and tickets in advance.

-Access to this floor is either by ramp of stairs.
+Access to this floor is either by ramp or stairs.
 Arriving at this level on the far north side of the Prague train station you’ll find the following.
 On your left is a tourist information point 0800-2000.
 Opposite and to the right is the Wasteels ticket reservation and accommodation shop mon-fri 0900-1700, sat-sun 0900-1200 and 1300-1600 (this sells public transport tickets as well).
 Other shops in this area include a Leonidas chocolate shop, a tea/coffee shop and a sports shop.
 Opposite the sports shop are 4 counters for domestic train travel.
 Further along on the left is a glassed area for international tickets.
 Opposite the entry to the glassed area is another ATM.
+At the end of this concourse you have the “Billa” supermarket.
+Before that and on your right is the Budget Car Hire Office.

 Lockers and small change

 All lockers work in the same way.
 Put your luggage in.
-Enter the money.
+Enter the money or pay by card for the “J” lockers.
 Turn the key and lock.
 Remove the key.
 Maximum time limit is 24 hours.
 After that time the locker can be opened and cleared and contents stored at their Holesovice depot.
 After 4 weeks, unclaimed items are “disposed”.
 There is an office in the same area as the lockers but the staff may not speak English.
 Locker area is closed from 0030 to 0330.

 DPP metro station connections – The ground floor main concourse of the Prague train station has the access to the Metro station on line “C” (RED).
 There are two specific entries to the metro depending on which direction you want to travel.
 The direction “Letnany” is closest to you and the direction “Haje” is closest to the front exit.
 Take the direction “Letnany” for transferring to the Holesovice Train Station or the Florenc Bus station.
 Take direction “Haje” and go one stop to “Museum” (Wenceslas Square) and the Green line metro which goes towards the airport (change at Nadrazi Veleslavin and get the 119 bus to the airport).
-Check the Metro Ticket Machine page if you are buying tickets with loose change.
+Check the How to Use a Touch-Screen Ticket Machine page if you are buying tickets with loose change or contactless card.

 From the street level next to the park you go up to the upper concourse with the shops on both sides.
 Stay to the left and go up the escalator marked “Historic area”.
-Turn left and go out onto the street.
+Any visitor to the station should spend a few minutes enjoying this area but if you are heading to the Airport Express there is a really nice cafe to have a break before travelling.
+Then go out onto the street.
 The Airport Express (AE) stop is 20 metres on your left and runs every 30 minutes (on the hour and half-hour at the time of writing) during the day.

 The Main train station generally covers geographically the south and west of the Czech Republic.
 International services will be going to Vienna, Munich and all Western European cities.